-The Director of Communications shall have the following powers and duties:

-- (f) to oversee and assist with, where appropriate, the Society's important communications with members, third parties or the public; - (g) to work with the executive and ensure the Society's online presence is; - (i) compatible with the Society's objectives; - (ii) consistent across all media platforms; - (iii) up to date and well maintained; and - (h) to direct the Communications Representatives, IT Representative and Magazine Editor(s).
+- (1) The Director of Communications shall have the following powers and duties: - (a) to oversee and assist with, where appropriate, the Society's important communications with members, third parties or the public; - (b) to work with the Executive and ensure the Society's online presence is; - (i) compatible with the Society's objectives; - (ii) consistent across all media platforms; - (iii) up to date and well maintained; and

-Nothing in this clause obliges the Society to obtain the Director of Communications' approval before communicating with members, third parties or the public.
+- (c) to direct the Communications Representatives, IT Representative, Engagement Representatives, and Magazine Editor(s). - (2) Nothing in this clause obliges the Society to obtain the Director of Communications' approval before communicating with members, third parties or the public.